 The test point filters are derived from the S-parameter models that are contained in the De-embed, Tx, and Embed Blocks.
 These filters are of type FIR, which are convolved in the time domain with the source waveforms acquired on the oscilloscope.
-Details on what generally happens when test point filters are applied listed below.
+Press here for details on what generally happens when test point filters are applied.